foss2serve/git-intro-activity/activity.md

 -   Quality Assurance Person: Ensures instructions are being carried out correctly, answers are clear, and looks for ways for the team to work together more effectively.

 You will be rotating roles.
 Your instructor will let you know when to switch roles.
 Switching roles requires switching computers.
-So plan accordingly.
+So, plan accordingly.

 B. Setup
 -------------

-1. Create and share a shared document (Google Doc, etherpad, etc.) for your team.
+1. Create and share a shared document (Google Doc, Etherpad, etc.) for your team.
 2. Copy and paste this document into your shared document.

 C. Download and install Git
 ---------------------------

-Download and install git for your operating system:
+Download and install Git for your operating system:

 -   <https://git-scm.com/downloads>